SamBaker101/PATT_MK0/README.md

 <img src="./images/z_axis.PNG" alt="drawing" width="500"/>

-Still needs flanges and block to carry the x-axis

-Needs a bracket to hold mounting bearings for lead screw

 ## Parts

 My initial approach to part selection is to minimize cost wherever reasonable.
 At this point my goal is to build a functional printer without a strong focus on print speed or quality (yet).
 Through doing so I hope to develop my own skills and identify any knowledge gaps or incorrect assumptions I have.